Kaycodes11/main_nest/topics.md

 # nestjs superpower: Middleware, Exception Filters, Pipes, Guards, interceptors, custom decorators

+# NEST HAS FOUR SCOPES; Global, Controller, Method, and Param (pipe only) [where these superpower can be used]

+# making an expection filter: nest g filter common/filters/http-exception

+# making a new guard : nest g guard common/guards/api-key (whether the route is accessible by ther user or not)

 # handling payment and streaming

 # nestjs caching (in-memory with redis)